micropython/micropython/docs/samd/pinout.rst

 The default devices at the board are:

-- UART 5 at pins 21/22, labeled RX/TX
+- UART 5 at pins 21/22, labelled RX/TX
-- I2C 3 at pins 22/22, labeled SDA/SCL
+- I2C 3 at pins 22/22, labelled SDA/SCL
-- SPI 4 at pins 22/23/24, labeled MOSI, MISO and SCK
+- SPI 4 at pins 22/23/24, labelled MOSI, MISO and SCK
-- DAC output on pin 14, labeled A0
+- DAC output on pin 14, labelled A0

 |
 |